curl/curl/docs/libcurl/opts/CURLOPT_HTTPAUTH.md

 ## CURLAUTH_NTLM_WB

+Support for this is removed since libcurl 8.8.0.

 NTLM delegating to winbind helper.
 Authentication is performed by a separate binary application that is executed when needed.
 The name of the application is specified at compile time but is typically **/usr/bin/ntlm_auth**.